Advising Related Forms:

 Other useful links:

 How do the new 400 level math classes affect me?
 Starting in Fall 2016, the Mathematics Department has changed many of the undergraduate required upper level courses so that most are no longer at the 500 level.
 See the 2016-17 graduation worksheet for more information.
 Under this new course paradigm, courses labeled in the 500s are entry level graduate courses, while courses labeled in the 400s are advanced undergraduate level courses.
-Here are some FAQ’s.
+Frequently Asked Questions.

 How do I declare a math major and concentration?
-To declare your math major and/or concentration (Mathematics, Biomathematics, Secondary Teacher Preparation or Applied Mathematics), fill out the Change of Major/Concentration/Minor.
+To declare your math major and/or concentration (Mathematics, Biomathematics, Secondary Teacher Preparation or Applied Mathematics), fill out the Change of Major/Concentration Form.

 How do I apply to graduate?